Major League II: Plot

 After winning the division title the previous season, success has changed the attitudes of the Cleveland Indians.
 They lost the American League Championship against the Chicago White Sox.
 Rick "Wild Thing" Vaughn has become a media sensation and is more concerned about his public image than his pitching.
 Home run hitter Pedro Cerrano becomes a Buddhist and adopts a carefree style.
 Center fielder Willie Mays Hayes has become a Hollywood actor and fancies himself a power hitter since he got injured in his movie.
 Aging catcher and team leader Jake Taylor is dealing with injuries to his knees.

 Rachel Phelps, the owner who attempted to sabotage them last season, sells the team to Roger Dorn, who has retired as an active player to become the team owner.
 One of his first acts is to sign arrogant Oakland Athletics all-star catcher Jack Parkman, which forces Jake to compete for his old position.
 Minor-league catcher Rube Baker has also been invited to camp despite his inability to consistently throw the ball back to the pitcher.
 As the team breaks camp, manager Lou Brown informs Taylor that he is keeping him on as a coach rather than a player.

 The Indians get off to a slow start.
 Parkman becomes a divisive figure in the clubhouse due to his ego, for which Lou suspends him.
-Parkman then informs Lou that the suspension is moot as he has been traded to the Chicago White Sox.
-In return, Japanese import Isuro Kamikaze Tanaka, a gifted left fielder with a penchant for crashing into the fence, arrives.
+Parkman then informs Lou that the suspension is moot as he has been traded to the White Sox.
+In return, Japanese import Isuro “Kamikaze” Tanaka, a gifted left fielder with a penchant for crashing into the fence, arrives.

 Out of options, Dorn sells the Indians back to Rachel Phelps.
 She retains Dorn as general manager, and he re-activates himself as a player.
 Rachel has another chance to move the team to Miami since the team slumped back to last place.
 Lou suffers a heart attack due to his frustration over the team's performance, and Jake takes over as manager.